rodrigobaron/site/pages/posts/building-mcp-agent.md

 MCP is particularly valuable in agentic workflows as it provides the "plumbing" that connects an AI agent to the outside world in a secure, structured manner.
 It complements agent orchestration tools by serving as a unified "toolbox" from which agents can invoke external actions.

-Alright, enough with the theory!
-Let's roll up our sleeves and actually build something.
+Alright, let's roll up our sleeves and actually build something.
 I'm going to show how to create your own MCP agent from scratch - no fancy frameworks needed, just some straightforward Python code.

 ## Building MCP Agent